aFuzzyBear/astro-ui/docs/XElement/api/method/Animate.md

 }
 ```

+With the `@timings` you can specify the length of time you want the animation to last for, its easing qualities and anything else you wish to define.

 -----

 ## Further Information

-We will have a guide written to demonstrate using the Web Animation API with XElement and all the different ways you can instruct it.
+We will have a guide written to demonstrate using the Web Animation API with XElement and all the different ways you can instruct it and control animations using XElement